OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/convert.md

 Layer files are divided into two categories: `binary` and `develop`.
 The `binary` includes the application's execution environment, while the `develop` layer, built upon the `binary`, retains the debugging environment.

-The uab file is an offline distribution format used by the LingLong software package, which is not suitable for systems that can normally connect to the LingLong repository.
-Instead, one should utilize the delta transfer scheme provided by the LingLong software repository to reduce the network transmission size.
+The uab file is an offline distribution format used by the linyaps software package, which is not suitable for systems that can normally connect to the linyaps repository.
+Instead, one should utilize the delta transfer scheme provided by the linyaps software repository to reduce the network transmission size.

-Installing Layer Files and Running the Application Reference：[Install Linglong Apps](../ll-cli/install.md)
+Installing Layer Files and Running the Application Reference：[Install linyaps Apps](../ll-cli/install.md)